 Lake Lyman, located just north of the City of Greer, has everything needed for a day of fun, including a boat ramp, swings, docks, and a picnic area.

 Those who enjoy land-based fun may take advantage of the many golf courses in the Greater Greer Area.
-From the Greer Golf and Country Club’s tight tree-lined course to the nationally-recognized Thornblade Course that hosts the BMW Pro-Am Tournament, golfers will find challenges and natural beauty in Greer.
+From Greer Golf's tight tree-lined course to the nationally-recognized Thornblade Course that hosts the BMW Pro-Am Tournament, golfers will find challenges and natural beauty in Greer.

 Greer Parks & Recreation